 - Bipolar Type 2: defined as having mild to moderate manic symptoms (hypomania) that last at least three days but are associated with mild to moderate problems in daily functioning.

-- Cyclothymia: defined as having mild hypomanic symptoms for at least one (children and adolescents) or two (adults) years and mild depressive symptoms, neither of which meets full criteria for hypomania or major depression.
+- Cyclothymia: defined as having mild hypomanic symptoms for at least one (children and adolescents) or two (adults) years and mild depressive symptoms, neither of which meets full criteria for mild hypomania or major depression.

 So, what are manic symptoms?
 Mania is a mood state associated with: